AlonJoshua/code-challenges/readme.md

 ## Contributing

 Contributions are welcome!
 If you have a new challenge or an improvement to an existing one, feel free to submit a pull request.
+The benefits: You can practice problem-solving and testing methods at the same time!

 ## License